Polybius (urban legend): Legacy

 Polybius has inspired and appeared in music, television, and films.
 It has been used to evoke connections to the supernatural and to the 1980s, including a central cameo as the "main attraction" in the Nine Inch Nails music video "Less Than".
 It has cameos in many TV series, such as The Goldbergs (2013) and The Simpsons (2006).
-The cameo in Loki (2021) gained acclaim on social media as an example of Loki referencing real-world conspiracy theories, and sparked speculation that the game was integral to the show's fictional multiverse.
+A cameo appearance of a Polybius cabinet in Loki (2021) gained acclaim on social media as an example of Loki referencing real-world conspiracy theories, and sparked speculation that the game was integral to the show's fictional multiverse.
 For Paper Girls (2022), CBR reported that the Polybius cameo gave the series 1980s science fiction credentials and differentiated it from Stranger Things (2016).
 Artists Goto80 and Raquel Meyers also explored the theme in a series of performances in 2010.
 The Polybius Conspiracy is a seven-part podcast published in 2017, adapted from a canceled feature film project.
+A novel by Collin Armstrong was published in 2025 through Gallery.

 Two major video games were inspired by Polybius and bear its name.
 In 2007, freeware developers and arcade constructors Rogue Synapse published a free downloadable game titled Polybius for Windows at sinnesloschen.com.
 Its design is partly based on a description posted on a forum by an individual who claimed to have worked on the original.
 Rogue Synapse's owner, Dr. Estil Vance, even founded a corporation bearing the name Sinnesloschen.
 They present it as an "attempt to recreate the Polybius game as it might have existed in 1981".
 In 2016, Llamasoft announced Polybius for the PlayStation 4 with PlayStation VR support.
 Developer Jeff Minter initially claimed to have played the original Polybius arcade machine in Basingstoke, England, but later admitted that this claim was itself a contribution to the hoax.
 Minter's game does not attempt to reproduce Polybius' alleged gameplay, but it is instead closer to his work on Tempest successors Tempest 2000 and TxK.

 Ben Silverman of Yahoo!
 Games remarked, "Unfortunately, there is no evidence that the game ever existed, no less turned its users into babbling lunatics ...
 Still, Polybius has enjoyed cult-like status as a throwback to a more technologically paranoid era."
 Ripley's Believe It or Not! called Polybius "the most dangerous video game to never exist".
 Portland historian Joe Streckert says of the game, "What H.P.
 Lovecraft's Necronomicon is for books, Polybius is for videogames."
 Portland Monthly calls it "one of Portland's craziest urban legends" and mentions that people at the time speculated that it might be part of the CIA's MKUltra mind control program of the 1950s–1970s.